-Where do investors, company boards, regulatory authorities and others go to secure independent, objective and neutral assessments and validations of the claims of their potential clients?
+Where do investors, company boards, regulatory authorities and others go to secure independent, objective and neutral assessments and validations of the claims of their potential clients, partners and investment targets?

-The purpose of ESG Validation is to provide the business, investment and policy communities with independent, consistent, and evidence-based assessment of ESG performance, and validation of claims in the ESG profiles of companies.
+ESG Validation provides the business, investment and policy communities with independent, consistent, and evidence-based strategic advice, as well as assessment of ESG performance, and validation of claims in the ESG profiles of companies.

-We believe focused propositions across these three communities, all with a view to providing objective, independent and robust thought leadership and advice, enhances the probity of the advice we offer our clients.
+We believe focused propositions across these three communities – business, investment and policy -, all with a view to providing objective, independent and robust thought leadership and advice, enhances the probity of the advice we offer our clients.

 What we do - A Few Examples

-- We assess the ESG performance of companies on behalf of investors or potential investors, validating claims against actual performance.
+- We assess the ESG performance of companies on behalf of investors or potential investors, company boards and leadership and regulatory authorities, validating claims against actual performance.

 - We support investors to develop their own ESG purpose and strategy, and offer advice on exclusion screening, ESG-positive investments, and impact investing.